Centered-Innovation MA for Bayesian Dirichlet ARMA: Theoretical Equivalence and an Application to Bank-Asset Shares: Case study: forecasting weekly bank-asset shares

-Weekly H.8 balance sheet shares are a clean and useful test bed for the centered MA idea.
+Weekly H.8 balance-sheet shares are a clean and useful test bed for the centered MA construction.
 The series are public, well curated, and available at a high enough frequency to support rolling origins.
 The composition has four interpretable parts that matter for risk, liquidity, and income.
-The last decade contains calm periods and shocks, which produces the kind of time variation in precision where centering should help.
+The last decade contains calm periods and shocks, which produces the kind of time variation in precision where centering should matter.
 Our empirical questions are simple.
-First, does centering improve one–step density forecasts on the simplex relative to the raw MA construction while leaving point accuracy unchanged.
-Second, are the computational diagnostics cleaner under centering when we hold priors, regressors, and sampler settings fixed.
-Third, do any gains persist when we move from a single holdout window to a rolling evaluation with many refits.
+First, do the two specifications agree on one-step density forecasts on the simplex, consistent with the recursion-level result in Theorem~\ref{thm:equiv}.
+Second, are computational diagnostics cleaner under centering when we hold priors, regressors, and sampler settings fixed and remove auto-refit interventions.
+Third, do these patterns hold up in a rolling evaluation with many fits.